Updated February 2026

 I was impressed with the large turnout and visited with audience members between songs, making for a delightful experience.

-Additionally, The on-site art gallery showcases The Harvest Queen mural by George Melville Stone.
+Additionally, the on-site art gallery showcases the Harvest Queen mural by George Melville Stone.
 A walk outdoors to Farm Town USA is fun for young kids who can participate in

 The baked bread and fruit pies are irresistible, and you can expect produce twice the size of grocery store varieties sold at reasonable prices.
 I made two purchases and a new friend within 15 minutes.